Porges/ways-to-play/src/articles/lists/commenius.md

 draft: true
 ---

 John Amos Comenius first published <cite lang="la">Janua Linguarum Reserata</cite> (<cite>The Door of Languages Unlocked</cite>) in 1629.
-It contains a series of 1000 sentences in Latin, which were then translated into other languages by subsequent authors.{%fn%}Comenius was inspired by the earlier <cite lang="la">Janua Linguarum</cite> (<cite>The Door of Languages</cite>) by William Bathe, first published in Salamanca in 1611, and then in English in 1617.[@IanvaLingvarvm1617] This earlier book mentions dice games in passing but provides nothing like a list of games.
-For more about William Bathe’s work, see @WilliamBathe.{%endfn%}
+It contains a series of 1000 sentences in Latin, which were then translated into other languages by subsequent authors.[^fn0]

+[^fn0]: Comenius was inspired by the earlier <cite lang="la">Janua Linguarum</cite> (<cite>The Door of Languages</cite>) by William Bathe, first published in Salamanca in 1611, and then in English in 1617.[@IanvaLingvarvm1617] This earlier book mentions dice games in passing but provides nothing like a list of games.
+For more about William Bathe’s work, see @WilliamBathe.

 Chapter 96 (“<span lang="la">De Ludicris</span>”) contains a list of board and card games in sentence 941.
 As such, the translations of this passage are useful to see what games were being played in different countries at this time.
 Here I give a selection from several different editions.